meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

-The modifier will restrict access to the array of addresses given to it.
+Only users that are in the given array, that is passed through a parameter, can access those functions.
-Then we use an add function and a remove function to add and remove our users.
+We'll make an add and remove function to add and remove our users.
-Removing is a litle bit special because when you use `delete x` you get gaps in the array.
+When removing from an array, you will get gaps.
-So I copy the last account in the array over the one I want to remove and the remove the last account.
+In order to bypass this problem,  we switch the last account in the array with the one we want to remove and the remove the last account.
-You can also do this the with multiple user groups like I did with admins and users or use method overloading.

-Then the only thing we are missing are a few getters and setters and than this is basically our PoC contract.
+These functions can be used with multiple user groups.
+For example with admins and nomal users.
+Method overloading can be used for this.

+You can implement some getters and setters and you'll have a decent basic contract.

 //TODO add pictures
 ## Deploying and using the contract
-There are three options we will discuss when it comes to deploying the contract.
+There are multiple ways of deploying a contract.
+We will be discussing 3 of them.

 ### Deploy

 #### From Mist
-This is what I recommend to use when you want to upload a contract to the blockchain.
+This is the easiest way to upload a contract to the blockchain.
-You simply go to the contract section and then select Deploy new contract.
+Simply go to the contract section in Mist.
+Select 'deploy new contract'.
+Then select the account you want to use to upload the contract.
+In our case this will be the owner in and from the contract.
-Then you select the account you want to use to upload the contract and you paste the source code of the contract you want to use in the designated section.
+Then paste the source code of the contract in the designated section.
-You select the contract in the dropdown and press deploy.
+Select the contract in the dropdown and press deploy.
-You will then see that Mist is asking for confirmation that you want to deploy the contract.
+A confirmation will be asked from Mist.
+Just type the password and we're good and the contract is ready to get mined!
-You need to answer your password and maybe you will need to alter the amount of gas added to the contract.
+When uploading huge contracts you'll need to increase the amount of gas added to the contract.

+There is a watch function in Mist.
-If a contract you want to use is already on the chain then you can use the watch contract feature.
+Which allows us to watch a contract that is already in use on the chain.
+So we can use this contract without uploading it again and creating a new version of this contract.
-You will need the address and the abi from the contract to be able to watch it.
+For this to work we'll need the address and the abi from the in-use contract to be able to watch it.
-The abi can be found in remix under the contract section on the rightside under the contract.
+The abi can be found in remix in the contract section on the rightside under the contract.
-Then select "Contract details (bytecode, interface etc.)" and then you can see it in the interface section.
+There you can select "Contract details (bytecode, interface etc.)".
-Once you watch it you can use it like any other contract.
+And under the interface section we can get the abi.

 #### From Remix
-You can directly upload the contract from the Remix IDE by going to the contract section on the rightside of the screen.
+Uploading a contract directly from the Remix IDE is not a problem.
+Go to the contract section on the rightside of the screen.
-There you expand the contract you want to use and press the (red) create button.
+Expand the contract and press the (red) create button.
-The mist transaction box wil then popup where you need to enter your password and if necessary also adjust the amount of gas you add to the contract.
+The mist transaction box will popup where a password is needed.
+Adjust the amount of gas when needed (only with large contracts).
-When the contract was deployed succesfully you will get the address of the contract returned to you.
+When the contract was deployed succesfully, a address of the contract will be returned.

 #### From commandline
-I recommend you use Remix to compile the contract before you use the commandline, but the commandline can also do the compiling if you want(as seen [here](https://ethereum.gitbooks.io/frontier-guide/content/compiling_contract.html)).
+It's recommended to use Remix to compile the contract before using the commandline, but the commandline can also do the compiling (as seen [here](https://ethereum.gitbooks.io/frontier-guide/content/compiling_contract.html)).

-Now for deploying it to the chain.
+Now for deploying it onto the chain through the command line.
-You again go to the contract section on the righthand side of the Remix ide and expand the contract you want to deploy.
+Let's go again to the contract section on the righthand side of the Remix IDE and expand the contract that is ready to deploy.
-You then click on "Contract details (bytecode, interface etc.)" and go to the web3 deploy section.
+Click on "Contract details (bytecode, interface etc.)" and go to the web3 deploy section.
-You then enter the two commands displayed seperatly in your javascript console(geth console where you started your chain).
-The console will then show the address once the contract is mined.
+2 commands will be displayed.
+Enther the 2 commands seperately in the javascript (geth) console.
+Once the contract is mined an address will be shown.

 ### Using a contract.
-I will only show how to use the contract through Mist because through the commandline is really not recommend in my opinion.
+Using the contract and its functions is recommended through Mist for beginners.
-To use the contract with mist you again go to the contract section and select the contract you want to use.
+To use the contract with mist go again to the contract section and let's select the contract we want to use.
-Here you can then see the public variables of the contract and the methods that are defined in the contract.
+The public variables of the contract and the methods that are defined in the contract are shown.
-When you selected a contract it will automatically ask for the required parameters.
+When selecting a function, mist will automatically ask for the required parameters.
-Then press the execute button and you will again bes asked for confirmation with your password.
+Then press the execute button and type in the password.
 Mist does a call to the method before the actual transaction.
-This means it can predict if the transaction will succeed and it will clearly warn you if it wont go trough.
+This means it can predict if the transaction will succeed and it will clearly warn you if it wont succeed.
-Please also check that if a transaction is payable and it fails that you may not have given it any ether.
+When failing, always check if the transaction is payable.
+Most people forget to send ether with the transaction.

 ## Ethereum and Java with web3j
 > Web3j is a lightweight, reactive, type safe Java and Android library for integrating with nodes on Ethereum blockchains.